Molina-Q/Molina-Q/README.md

 🌌  Fascinated with the infinite possibilities offered by programming<br/>
 ☀️  I absolutely love JavaScript and everything surrounding it

-⚡ Currently learning Next, Vue and Angular<br/>
+⚡ Currently learning JS framworks and Rust<br/>
 <!-- 🐣 And getting curious about low-level languages! (currently learning C) -->
 <!-- skills -->
 ## 📺 Skill set